Cook smarter

 What makes Neapolitan pizza dough authentic

-What makes Neapolitan dough work is its simplicity: just four ingredients.
+What makes Neapolitan dough work is its simplicity: four ingredients.
 Flour, water, salt, and yeast.
 No oil, no sugar, no additives.
 Everything comes down to technique, fermentation, and high-heat baking.

-After making this dough hundreds of times, the single biggest variable I've found isn't the flour brand or the yeast type — it's fermentation management.
+After making this dough hundreds of times, the single biggest variable I've found isn't the flour brand or the yeast type.
+It's fermentation management.
 Get the timing and temperature right, and everything else falls into place.

 AVPN standards and requirements